 Use sewn-on label, embroidery or laundry marker to write your camper's first and last name on everything your camper brings to camp, including the clothes worn to camp, luggage, water bottles, gear, footwear, etc. If an item is left at camp, please contact us if you would like us to mail it to you at your expense.
-Jackets, sweaters and water bottles are usually the most often items lost at camp.
+Jackets, sweaters, water bottles and toiletries are usually the most often lost items at camp.
 Arnot Forest Camp does not assume responsibility for lost, stolen or damaged items brought to camp.